 COLLECTORS – Collectors enter into a business relationship with processors to pick up scrap tires from retailers and scrap tire generators for delivery to processors.

-NEW TIRE & VEHICLE RETAILERS – Tire retailers accept scrap tires and remit eco-fees to TSM.
-New vehicle dealers remit eco-fees for each tire included with the new vehicle.
+NEW TIRE & VEHICLE RETAILERS – Tire retailers accept scrap tires and remit steward-fees to TSM.
+New vehicle dealers remit steward-fees for each tire included with the new vehicle.

 PROCESSORS – Manitoba companies process scrap tires for use in tire-derived products or fuel supplements.
 They also sell tire-derived products to markets in Canada and internationally.
 They submit claims to TSM for transportation and processing incentives.
 In 2009 there were two processors: Reliable Tire Recycling and OTR Recycling.
 Winkler Rubber Products Corporation remains as a manufacturer of products.